cbochs/grapple.nvim/README.md

 ### Tag Scopes

 A **scope** is a means of namespacing tags to a specific project.
-A scope type will be resolved into a file path, which in turn will be used as the "root" location for a set of tags.
+During runtime, scopes are resolved into a file path, which in turn are used as the "root" location for a set of tags.

 Some scopes may be falliable (i.e. `"lsp"` or a custom function).
 Whenever a scope is unable to resolve to a value, a fallback of `"directory"` will be used.